 I must put aside my emotional reaction to the landscape and remind myself that I am there to produce something more i.e. create my own brilliance.
 Being spontaneously creative is incredibly difficult and often I feel tremendous pressure working in rapidly changing light or in an inspirational landscape.
 What image do I see in my mind?
 What do I create?
 What lens matches the ideas in my mind?
 What filters will blend the light properly?
 The questions are endless; their job is to cajole my creativity.

-This is neither lofty nor esoteric; standing in front of a brilliant landscape and thinking, "I can’t beat this," means I have already declared my failure without even trying.
+This is neither lofty nor esoteric; standing in front of a brilliant landscape and thinking, "I can’t beat this," means I have already declared my failure without even making an effort.
 In other words, if I tell myself I cannot do something then I will most certainly fail.
 Instead, I accept the challenge and do what is necessary to portray my vision.
 Once I escape the brilliance and my own stumbling blocks, I am ready to use all of my energy to get the job done.